wtmatlock/dtp-comparative-genomics/README.md

 - [Multilocus sequence typing](https://en.wikipedia.org/wiki/Multilocus_sequence_typing) with [mlst](https://github.com/tseemann/mlst)
 - [Phylotyping](https://ami-journals.onlinelibrary.wiley.com/doi/10.1111/1758-2229.12019) (*in silico*) with [EzClermont](https://github.com/nickp60/EzClermont)

 Why might you want to give the results of these tools in an analysis?
+How do they compare with our heatmaps?

 ## Extra extra work: antimicrobial resistance genes in *E. coli*
 Put simply, bacterial antimicrobial resistance (AMR) describes when an isolate is no longer sensitive to antimicrobials.
 For *E. coli*, this is often due to the acquistion of certain genes that confer a resistant phenotype.
 To annotate for these genes, specific tools and databases are often employed.
-Try using [ABRicate](https://github.com/tseemann/abricate) to predict the resistance phyotypes of our *E. coli* chromosomes.
+Try using [ABRicate](https://github.com/tseemann/abricate) to predict the resistance phenotypes of our *E. coli* chromosomes.
 What database is ABRicate using and why?
 Why might this analysis not give the full picture of AMR in our isolates?